OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 Two types are equal if each is assignable to the other.

-A type definition, whether imported or defined locally, does not create a new type but rather creates a new name for the same underlying type.
+A type definition `type A = B`, whether imported or defined locally, creates a new type `A` to which `B` is assignable.

 ## Castability